Faster Than Fast: SMB Retailers Move to Shopify

 E-commerce has been growing the overall commerce market and taking share from traditional retail steadily over the last decade, but has seen a recent acceleration due mostly to the COVID-19 pandemic.
 Just in April of this year, online retail grew 209% compared to April 2019, and 27% of all retail sales in April 2020 were made via e-commerce.
 This trend is widely expected to continue, especially as Shopify continues to enable the long-tail of e-commerce, getting SMBs and more traditional Mom and Pop shops online.
 In fact, 39% of Shopify’s brick-and-mortar merchants in English-speaking geographies are using local in-store/curbside pickup and delivery, up from 2% at the end of February; retail merchants grew online store GMV by 73% in Q2’20 over Q1’20 as they adapted to the pandemic and shifted customer business online.
 After its Q2 2020 earnings, Shopify stands at a $125B+ company growing 97% YoY, with $120B+ of annualized GMV, $2.9B of annualized revenue, and over 1.5M merchants (up 71% YoY).

 While Amazon was the main driver of the initial shift to e-commerce, Shopify is quickly stealing some of the spotlight due to its rapid growth and differentiated business model.
 In fact, the most interesting thing about Shopify is how its ecosystem encourages entrepreneurs to create products and services that Shopify merchants can use to better their user experience.
 These companies, some of which Amy chose above, have become wildly successful.
-You can find a comprehensive, visual summary of the research Base10 has done on commerce enablement tools for the retail industry, including many Shopify-specific tools, other current players, fundraising history, and active investors, in this infographic.
+You can find a comprehensive, visual summary of the research Base10 has done on commerce enablement tools for the retail industry, including many Shopify-specific tools, other current players, fundraising history, and active investors, in this research page.

 Several founders and investors in the ecosystem have cited over a dozen companies growing three to five times faster than Shopify the overall platform itself.
 TJ Mahony, Partner at Accomplice and one of the earliest investors in Shopify apps Klaviyo, Postscript, and others, noted how Shopify has enabled a new capital efficient way to grow for SaaS companies with e-commerce products.
 “Historically, e-commerce winners were enterprise-oriented and capital intensive undertakings.
 Suddenly, with Shopify, you could grow and add 10,000 customers in a year with a product-led organization, little-to-no upfront capital, and no sales team.”